druhasu/UnrealMvvm/README.md

 I test this plugin to work with the latest version of Unreal Engine and two versions before it.

-It should probably work with previous versions too, but I cannot properly test it, because Blueprint test classes are already saved with 5.3 version.
+It should probably work with previous versions too, but I cannot properly test it, because Blueprint test classes are already saved with one of the latest versions.
 It is difficult to downgrade them.

 If you have any issues, please submit them [here](https://github.com/druhasu/UnrealMvvm/issues/new)